jaspershen-lab/jaspershen-lab/content/news/2023-11-23-recruitment/index.md

 For **Visiting Scholar** roles, please forward your CV and a cover letter to xiaotao.shen@outlook.com.

-For the **Laboratory Manager** position, send your CV and a cover letter to xiaotao.shen@outlook.com.
+For the **Laboratory Manager**, send your CV and a cover letter to xiaotao.shen@outlook.com.